 Microsoft Director Salary

-Each tech company structures executive pay quite differently.
+Each tech company structures executive pay quite differently, and therefore, your Microsoft salary negotiation might be different than you're used to.
 Some of the compensation components for Microsoft execs are the same as lower levels (e.g. Principal), but those components have much wider bands.
 Microsoft Partners will receive very large signing bonuses, generally starting at $350,000 for L68 partners.
 Partners also have very large annual bonuses at Microsoft.
 Compared to a Principal where the bonus caps out at 40%, Partners at Microsoft can make up to 90% of their base salary as a bonus each year.
 We would recommend taking the mid-point (45%) of the bonus band as your target, as achieving the maximum bonus at Microsoft is quite challenging.
 The signing bonuses at Microsoft for L68/L69 are significantly larger than top paying tech companies like Facebook, however, when you compare total compensation, Facebook’s compensation is noticeable higher than Microsoft’s.

 As you get more senior at Microsoft, compensation structures start to change.
 For example, as a Microsoft executive you will be given Performance Stock Awards (PSAs) that include a relative total shareholder return (TSR) multiplier to try and tie executive pay and shareholder returns together.
 Generally speaking, as you enter the executive ranks at Microsoft, you will see as much as 70% of your pay in the form of equity awards and only 30% as cash.
 As a rough rule of thumb, if you have more cash in your initial offer than 30%, you are likely being underpaid and need multiple rounds of negotiations.